Erika’s BRCA 2 Previvor Breast Cancer Story

 It’s a blood draw.
-They took a vial of blood from me, sent it off to what I believe is still the biggest BRCA lab.
+They took a vial of blood from me [and] sent it off to what I believe is still the biggest BRCA lab.

 How long did it take to get the results?

-It took somewhere between three to four weeks.
+It took somewhere between 3 to 4 weeks.
 I got tested in June, and I got a phone call to come in for the results in early July.

 What were you feeling and thinking while you waited?

-I had known for a long time that I needed to get tested, I mean I’d known since 2007.
+I had known for a long time that I needed to get tested.
+I’d known since 2007.
 By the time I finally was able to motivate myself to do it, I was just really anxious to know the results and what the outcome was going to be.

-For those three to four weeks in between, I just spent a lot of time thinking to myself, “Okay well what’s going to happen if it is positive for a mutation?
+For those 3 to 4 weeks in between, I just spent a lot of time thinking to myself, “Okay, well, what’s going to happen if it is positive for a mutation?
 What am I going to do?
 What actions am I going to take?”

 I definitely spent a lot of time researching online about options for BRCA carriers.
 I’m really fortunate.
 My college roommate is a doctor.
 She’s a pediatrician and her husband is a cancer researcher, so I spent a lot of time talking with them about what all the latest science was.